Yttrmin/CSharpTo2600/README.md

 A compiler and framework for creating Atari 2600 games using C#.
 It uses the .NET Compiler Platform (Roslyn) to compile C# files, and Mono.Cecil to compile the resulting CIL into 6502 assembly.

 ### Current Status
-This project is being actively rewritten to compile from CIL to 6502 instead of C# to 6502.
-This is being done to (hopefully) ease development and allow for more features.
-The old C# to 6502 compiler can be found on the [master branch](https://github.com/Yttrmin/CSharpTo2600/tree/master) for now.
+Initially this project was written to compile C# straight to 6502 assembly.
+It has since been rewritten to compile C# to CIL, and then compile the CIL to 6502 assembly.
+The rewrite quickly surpassed the original implementation in both features and development speed.
+Development will continue towards the goal of porting [my 2600 game](https://gist.github.com/Yttrmin/18ecc3d2d68b407b4be1) to C#.

+### Current Goal
+The current goal is to add all the features needed for me to port my [attempt at a 2600 game](https://gist.github.com/Yttrmin/18ecc3d2d68b407b4be1) to C#.

 ### Features
 An incomplete list of supported features in no particular order.